 How much a woman weighs when she gets pregnant and how much weight she gains during pregnancy can affect her health and that of her baby.
 Entering pregnancy with a normal body mass index (BMI) and gaining weight within the recommended levels during pregnancy are important ways to protect a mother's and a child's health.1

-The Institute of Medicine recommends the following ranges of weight gain during pregnancy:
+The Institute of Medicine recommends the following ranges of weight gain during pregnancy for American women:

 Obesity-related Health Risks for Mothers